jobapis/jobapis.github.io/source/open-source/index.md

 While you get more flexibility using individual job board clients, Jobs Multi makes it easier to do common queries on multiple providers without writing a lot of code.

 [Jobs Multi on Github](https://github.com/jobapis/jobs-multi)

-## Job board API demo application
-Interested in using one or more job board APIs in your PHP application?
-This [demo project](http://demo.jobapis.com/) should help you get started.

-The demo application is built on the [Slim PHP framework](http://www.slimframework.com/), and is [open source](https://github.com/jobapis/jobs-common-demo) so you can use it as a starting point for your next project.

-## Job board data collector
-More information is coming soon on this project.

 ## Miscellaneous projects
 More open source projects for PHP developers that we contribute to: